 Is wet food bad for cats’ teeth?

 The oft-told theory that dry food is better for a cat’s teeth than wet food is mostly untrue.
 Dry cat food cleans a cat’s teeth no better than crackers or cereal clean a human’s teeth.
 Feeding a cat only wet food is not bad for the teeth.
-However, special dental diets that contain the VOHC seal have been clinically proven to support dental health and keep the teeth cleaner.
-All cats should have their teeth brushed daily with a pet-safe toothpaste and cleaned professionally by the veterinarian at least once a year.
+However, special dental diets that contain the Veterinary Oral Health Council (VOHC) seal have been proven to support dental health and keep the teeth cleaner.
+All cats should have their teeth brushed daily, or at least several times a week, with a pet-safe toothpaste and cleaned professionally by the veterinarian at least once a year.